Rosie Swale-Pope: Early life

 Rosie Swale-Pope was born Rosie Griffin in Davos, Switzerland.
 Her Swiss mother was suffering from tuberculosis, and her Irish father Major Ronald Peter Griffin was serving in the British Army- Royal Engineers, so she was brought up by the wife of the local postman.
 She was two when her mother died, and she went to live with her paternal grandmother, named Carlie Ponsonby, who was bedridden with osteoarthritis, in New Bridge, Askeaton in County Limerick, Ireland.

 When she was five, her father remarried and moved to Ireland, with his French wife Marriane Griffin.
 They had four children, Maude, Greald, Nicholas and Ronnie.
-Although they were only in the next cottage, Rosie stayed with her grandmother and looked after four orphaned donkeys, seven goats, and a pet cow called Cleopatra.
-Rosie learnt to ride, often going out on her black horse Columbine all day exploring the countryside.
+Although they were only in the next cottage, Swale stayed with her grandmother and looked after four orphaned donkeys, seven goats, and a pet cow called Cleopatra.
+Swale learnt to ride, often going out on her black horse Columbine all day exploring the countryside.

-Her grandmother was very religious and worried that the local school would be a bad influence, so Rosie was schooled at home.
+Her grandmother was very religious and worried that the local school would be a bad influence, so Swale-Pope was schooled at home.
 Although her coursework mostly consisted of simply writing about what she had done each day, it proved to be useful training for her later writing about her travels and adventures.

-Her father died in 1957, and when she was thirteen, Rosie was sent to a strict boarding school for girls in Cork.
+Her father died in 1957, and when she was thirteen, Swale-Pope was sent to a strict boarding school for girls in Cork.

 Aged 18, her first job was as a reporter for a regional newspaper, the Surrey Advertiser.
 This did not last long; she then hitch-hiked to Delhi, Nepal and Russia, with almost no money or luggage.

 Rosie was married to Colin Swale in her early twenties.
 They originally lived in a small flat in London, but when their daughter Eve was born, they bought a 30 ft catamaran (named the Anneliese, in memory of Rosie's sister whom she only knew from a photo) and sailed to Italy, where Rosie's son James was born on board the boat.